16th Century Stained Glass - Medieval - with Angel & Lightbox Display

 Region: Switzerland

-Material: Hand-painted stained glass, lead framework, mounted in a custom lightbox frame
+Material: Hand-painted stained glass with lead framework, mounted in a custom lightbox frame

 Description